hitzhangjie/golang-debugger-book/book/basics/2-dependencies.md

 #### 4.2.3.1 Dynamic Breakpoints

-If there’s a term called dynamic breakpoints, there may be a term called static breakpoints.
+If there's a term called dynamic breakpoints, there may be a term called static breakpoints.
 Yes, both of them exist.

 Breakpoints are created by generating **0xCC one-byte machine instruction** on X86, 0xCC causes processor to pause the running process.
-If you write assembly, `int 0x3` can be used to generate this instruction 0xCC。After understanding purpose of 0xCC, we can continue discussing the breakpoints’ types, the static breakpoints and the dynamic breakpoints.
+If you write assembly, `int 0x3` can be used to generate this instruction 0xCC。After understanding purpose of 0xCC, we can continue discussing the breakpoints' types, the static breakpoints and the dynamic breakpoints.

 1. **Static breakpoints**

     Static breakpoints refers to the breakpoints generated by `int 0x3` assembly which are **programmatically inserted into the program source code**.
-These breakpoints’ lifetime is as the same of this process.
+These breakpoints' lifetime is as the same of this process.
 We can insert branch control logic, which can be enabled or disabled by arguments, to determine whether specific breakpoints are enabled or not.

-    Some assembly instruction for getting/setting memory/registers can also be inserted.
+    Some assembly instruction for getting and setting memory and registers can also be inserted.

     Better solution is to encapsulate the relevant assembly operation into a library, which can be linked and used conveniently for any other programs.

 2. **Dynamic breakpoints**

     In the previous part, I used static breakpoint instructions that were manually inserted at compile time.
-An alternative to this approach is to **dynamically insert breakpoints into a program’s memory image at runtime**.
+An alternative to this approach is to **dynamically insert breakpoints into a program's memory image at runtime**.
 As you will see later on, this allows symbolic debuggers to single-step through a program at the source code level.

-    Unlike static breakpoints, which exist for the duration of a program’s lifecycle, symbolic debuggers usually work with dynamic breakpoints.
-The insertion, and removal of dynamic breakpoints obyes the following scheme:
+    Unlike static breakpoints, which exist for the duration of a program's lifecycle, symbolic debuggers usually work with dynamic breakpoints.
+The insertion, and removal of dynamic breakpoints obeys the following scheme:

     - The debugger identifies the first opcode of a statement
     - The debugger saves the opcode and replaces it with a breakpoint (0xCC)